 1953-1968 – Father Myron Pacholok.
 In 1954, the “Burning of the Parish Home Mortgage” and the blessing of the newly constructed classroom in the basement of the church.
 The Dedication of the Ikonostas and Church Interior was completed on September 27, 1964.

 1968-1972 – Father Theodore Buggan (the late Metropolitan Constantine).
 Instituted and organized the annual international arts festival and the Festival of Nations.
 (Click here for the official press release on his passing in 2012.)

 1972-1977 – Father Kulish

 1977-1981 – Father Oleksij Limonchenko.
 Our Parish Constitution was updated.

-1981-1999 - Father Wolodymyr Paszko.
-Who was here for 18 hard working years, traveled from Elizaville, NY to Troy every Friday and leaving late Sunday, never missed a single service in all his years here at Troy and was always spiritually uplifting to all parishoners.
+1981-1999 – Father Wolodymyr Paszko.
+Father Paszko served Saint Nicholas church for over 18 hard working years.
+He traveled from Elizaville to Troy every weekend, never missed a single service in all of his years at Saint Nicholas, and was always spiritually uplifting to all parishoners.
 He and his late brother, Fred Paszko, worked endless hours maintaining and repairing the church, church hall, and helped tremendously with monetary gifts.
 Under his guidance and leadership, the church was repainted and flourished, with many altar boys serving on any given Sunday.
-Father Paszko and his family are also responsible for restoring and reopening St. Michael’s Ukrainian Orthodox Church in Hudson, NY and for building a church in Ukraine in the village where he was born.
+Father Paszko and his family are also responsible for restoring and reopening St. Michael’s Ukrainian Orthodox Church in Hudson, N.Y. and for building a church in Ukraine in the village where he was born.

 1998-2002 – Father Bohdan Kalynyk.
 Father Kalynyk worked endlessly to renovate our church hall.